-According to the Australian Medical Council's (AMC) Procedures for Assessment and Accreditation of Medical Schools by the Australian Medical Council 2022, accredited medical education providers may seek reaccreditation when their period of accreditation expires.
+According to the Procedures for Assessment and Accreditation of Medical Schools by the Australian Medical Council (AMC) 2022, accredited medical education providers may seek reaccreditation when their period of accreditation expires.
 Accreditation is based on the medical program demonstrating that it satisfies the accreditation standards for primary medical education.
 The provider prepares a submission for reaccreditation.
-An AMC Team assesses the submission and visits the provider and its clinical teaching sites.
+An AMC team assesses the submission and visits the provider and its clinical teaching sites.

-Accreditation of the Bachelor of Medicine/ Bachelor of Surgery (MBBS) and Bachelor of Medical Studies and Doctor of Medicine (BMD) program of the University of Adelaide, Faculty of Health and Medical Sciences, Adelaide Medical School expires on 31 March 2023.
+Accreditation of the Bachelor of Medicine/Bachelor of Surgery (MBBS) and Bachelor of Medical Studies/Doctor of Medicine (BMD) programs of the University of Adelaide, Faculty of Health and Medical Sciences, Adelaide Medical School (AMS; the School) was due to expire on 31 March 2023.

-An AMC Team completed the reaccreditation assessment.
-It reviewed the School's submission and the student report, and visited the University and associated clinical teaching sites in the week of 1 August 2022.
+An AMC team completed the reaccreditation assessment.
+It reviewed the School's submission and the student report.
+The AMC had planned a team visit to the main campus in Adelaide and associated clinical teaching sites for the week of 1 August 2022 but, due to the timing of the reaccreditation assessment and the circumstances of the COVID-19 pandemic, the assessment was conducted remotely, via videoconference.